 Shift 3: Faire is becoming the de facto wholesale rail

-~$3 billion — Faire's expected 2025 GMV (Sacra).
+~$3 billion — Faire's expected 2025 GMV (Sacra (opens in new tab)).

-800,000+ — retailers in Faire's network (Contrary Research).
+700,000+ — retailers reported in Faire's network as of 2023 (Contrary Research (opens in new tab)).

-$5.2 billion — Faire's December 2025 valuation, down from a $12.6 billion peak in 2022 (Digital Commerce 360).
+$5.2 billion — Faire's December 2025 valuation (Digital Commerce 360 (opens in new tab)).

-$15.1 billion — TikTok Shop US GMV in 2025, up 68% year-over-year (Statista TikTok Shop in the US).
+$15.1 billion — estimated TikTok Shop US GMV in 2025, up about 68% year-over-year (Momentum Works (opens in new tab)); for comparison, Statista's free data shows roughly $9 billion in US sales for 2024 (Statista (opens in new tab)).

 What to actually do: Beauty and body-care makers should commit a meaningful slice of marketing time to TikTok Shop in 2026 — live selling, creator partnerships, the dedicated content cadence the algorithm rewards.
 Non-beauty makers should treat TikTok Shop as an experiment, not a channel.
 Test it with one SKU and a small ad budget; pull back unless the unit economics clear without subsidies.